 What to Do If You Are Allergic to Nickel

 In case you have an allergy to nickel, you may switch to gold jewellery that is of a higher karat grade.
-Most people with such an allergy can’t wear 10K gold, which is why you need to try higher karats until you find a suitable type for you.
+Most people with such an allergy cannot wear 10K gold, which is why you need to try higher karats until you find a suitable type for you.

-Don’t wear white gold.
-This type of gold is made from yellow gold with a mix of other metals including nickel to make it look whiter.
-Of course, white gold is plated with rhodium, but once this layer wears down, nickel beneath will come into contact with your skin.
+If you are allergic to nickel, you should not wear white gold.
+This type of gold consists of yellow gold with a mix of other metals, including nickel used to make it look whiter.
+White gold can also have a rhodium plating to achieve a silvery-white colour.
+Once this layer wears down, nickel beneath will come into contact with your skin and irritate it.
 In case you are still determined to buy white gold jewellery, make sure it is nickel-free.